katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 questions:
 - "What does FAIR mean for complex research data"
 objectives:
-- "See what is needed be describe CMS data so that they can be reused"
 - "Observe how the challenges for complex research data are addressed in CMS open data records"
 - "Reflect on reusability of your own research data"
 keypoints: